Genbox/Log.Net/README.markdown

-# Log.NET - A modular logger written in C#
+# Log.NET - A modular logger written in C-sharp

 ### Features

-* Support for writing to different outputs:
+* Support for writing to different outputs: XML, flat files, MSSQL database, eventlog and MSMQ
-* XML files
-* Flat files
-* MSSQL database
-* Eventlog
+* Support for fallback logs.
+It writes to a file on the local drive if the log fails.
+* Log tracers that logs when it starts and ends logging
-* MSMQ
+* Encryption support

 ### Examples